 For that price, the letting agent will arrange for things like your gas safety certificate.
 It costs around £45 and you must purchase it every year.
 But the agent won’t pay that £45 from your annual fee!
 They will bill you for the additional cost.

-Repeat this exercise with Energy Performance Certificates (£70), Portable Appliance Tests (£50) and Electrical Installation Condition Reports (£120), and you may begin to seriously wonder why you are spending over £2,000 for ‘management’.
+Repeat this exercise with Energy Performance Certificates (£70), Portable Appliance Tests (£50) and Electrical Installation Condition Reports (£120), and you may begin to seriously wonder what that initial £1,800 is actually meant to be paying for.

 Even worse, you will be expected to pay large fees if you need a new tenant or want to amend your contract.
 You may typically pay £100 for an amendment.
 If you are changing a tenant, then pay an extra £80 for referencing.